HarshaVarthanan-Git/HarshaVarthanan-Git/README.md

 👋 Hello!
-I'm Harsha Varthanan, a second-year Computer Science student at Velammal College of Engineering and Technology in Madurai. 🎓
+I'm Harsha Varthanan, a third-year Computer Science student at Velammal College of Engineering and Technology in Madurai. 🎓

 🚀 I'm passionate about game development, web application development, and prompt engineering.
 Whether it's crafting immersive gaming experiences 🎮 or building robust web applications 💻, I'm always eager to dive into exciting projects that challenge and inspire me.